 One place I recommend visiting is the Shriver House.
 This is my kids’ favorite place in Gettysburg (as you can see).
 From Thanksgiving weekend through the month of December, the Shriver House Museum is offering “A Civil War Christmas” which includes a candlelight tour of the decorated museum to learn how the Shriver family prepared for the upcoming Christmas holidays.

-On Dec.
-9, the Holiday House Tour will give guests a chance to walk through some of Gettysburg’s historic homes, inns and properties which are decorated for the holidays.
-Visitors will be able to sample specialty dishes and local wines.
-In addition to the many festive events Gettysburg offers to guests, Adams County is an ideal place to gather the family to pick a fresh Christmas tree to take home.
+Gettysburg is located in Adams County, a pastoral farming area with several vineyards, breweries and cider makers.
+Visitors will be able to sample specialty dishes and wines and gather the family to pick a fresh Christmas tree to take home.
 There are many Christmas tree farms throughout the county, many offering special holiday events, wagon rides and a chance to cut down your own Christmas tree.

 For over 275 years, Bethlehem, also known as Christmas City, has been a sight to see as the historic community comes alive with festive cheer and streets lined with twinkling lights.
 Charming Lehigh Valley is steeped in pre-Colonial, Early American and Industrial history.
 It’s one of the best places to get into the spirit of Christmas!
 Here are some of the holiday activities that await your holiday weekend getaway in Bethlehem.